oronymzy/tips/docs/cnvffmt.md

 !!! attention

     `text2wave` does not seem to handle [contractions](https://en.wikipedia.org/wiki/Contraction_(grammar)) correctly, reading out each individual character if an apostrophe is encountered in the middle of a word.
+A workaround is to omit [apostrophes](https://en.wiktionary.org/wiki/%27) (`'`) from the plain text input file, eliminating any contractions that rely on apostrophes.

 ### explanation